txt.lurk.org

 <p><img src="taSj1BprSmeaHqBqoKOS6Q.webp" /></p>

-<section class="footnotes footnotes-end-of-document"
+<section id="footnotes" class="footnotes footnotes-end-of-document"

 role="doc-endnotes">